-The Duomo of Milan, the symbol of the city, is dedicated to Santa Maria Nascente: this is one of the biggest cathedrals in Europe and the highest example of gothic architecture in Italy.
-Its stunning white marble body stretches for over 157 metres and is 108 metres high; and at the very top, there is the famous little statue of the golden Madonnina.
-Inside, the soft light peaks through the wonderful multicoloured glass windows enhancing the vast amount of fine materials and works of art executed across three centuries.
-Here you will find about 3.400 statues.
+Truly the symbol of Milan, the Duomo cathedral is dedicated to Santa Maria Nascente, one of Europe's largest churches and the highest example of Gothic architecture in Italy.
+Spectacularly striking, the cathedral's white marble body spreads over 157 metres and reaches 108 metres in height, culminating in the famous golden Madonnina statue.
+Inside, the soft light penetrates through the beautiful multicoloured glass windows, showcasing the great richness of fine materials and works of art created over the course of three centuries.
+The cathedral is home to some 3400 statues.

-The Scala Theatre was built in 1776 in accordance with the wishes of Mary Theresa of Austria and it is still one of the most famous Opera Theatres worldwide.
-Through the years, some of the major Italian Composers such as Rossini, Bellini and Giuseppe Verdi performed here; the Nabucco directed by Giuseppe Verdi in 1842 was a real triumph.
-Among the famous people that have worked here, there are the unforgettable voices of Maria Callas, Renata Tebaldi and Luciano Pavarotti, the directors Luchino Visconti and Franco Zeffirelli and the dancers Rudolf Nureyev, Carla Fracci and Roberto Bolle.
-In more recent year, popular director Riccardo Muti has also graced the theatre with his talent.
-The Museum of Theatre is very interesting: in fact, here you will find precious instruments, pottery and many rooms dedicated to the main characters of the Milan music scene.
+The Teatro della Scala, built in 1776 for the Empress Maria Teresa of Austria, is one of the most famous opera houses in the world.
+Over the years, some of Italy's finest composers have appeared on the Teatro della Scala's stage, such as Rossini, Bellini and Giuseppe Verdi, who delivered an outstanding performance of Nabucco here in 1842.
+The theatre has welcomed a whole host of great names, from the unforgettable voices of Maria Callas, Renata Tebaldi and Luciano Pavarotti, to directors Luchino Visconti and Franco Zeffirelli and ballet dancers Rudolf Nureyev, Carla Fracci and Roberto Bolle.
+More recently, renowned director Riccardo Muti has also graced the Teatro with his talent.
+The Museum of Theatre is also well worth a visit, home to precious instruments, pottery and many rooms dedicated to key names on the Milan music scene.

-The wonderful covered gallery that connects Piazza Duomo with Piazza della Scala was built in 1865 following the project of Giuseppe Mengoni.
+The Galleria Vittorio Emanuele II is a stunning covered arcade which links Piazza Duomo and Piazza della Scala, built in 1865 by Giuseppe Mengoni.
 Its eclectic style with lunettes, caryatids and pilasters, and the bright glass windows of the dome represent the real symbols of Milan’s upper class.
-In fact Vittorio Emanuele the II Gallery can be securely considered the centre of Milan’s high fashion scene, also in part to the many boutiques, cafès and posh restaurants that are hosted under its roof.
+Milan social and high fashion hub, the Galleria is home to boutiques, cafés and stylish restaurants.

-Pinacoteca di Brera Pinacoteca of Brera is located in an ancient 17th century building which is now the site of the Fine Art Academy.
-Inside are some extraordinary collections of paintings by some of the major international masters such as Rubens, Joardens, Van Dyck, Rembrandt, Correggio, Tiepolo, Canaletto and Fattori.
-There also are many paintings by some early 19th century Italian Artists such as Boccioni, Braque, Carrà, De Pisis, Marino Marini, Modigliani and Morandi.
-Among the paintings on display, there are the famous Raphael’s Marriage of the Virgin, Bellini’s Madonna and Child and Caravaggio’s Emmaus Supper.
+The Pinacoteca di Brera is an art gallery, housed in a traditional eighteenth-century building which today is home to the Academy of Fine Arts.
+It boasts an extraordinary collection of works by international artists such as Rubens, Joardens, Van Dyck, Rembrandt, Correggio, Tiepolo, Canaletto and Fattori.
+There are also many creations by early twentieth century Italian artists, from Boccioni to Braque, Carrà, De Pisis, Marino Marini, Modigliani and Morandi.
+Among the paintings on display, you'll see the famous Marriage of the Virgin by Raphael, Bellini’s Madonna and Child and Caravaggio’s Supper at Emmaus.

-Leonardo Da Vinci’s Last Supper is a must-see while in Milan as it is one of the greatest works of art of all time.
+You simply can't visit Milan without coming to see Leonardo Da Vinci’s Last Supper, one of the greatest works of art of all time.
 The Church of Santa Maria delle Grazie, a wonderful Renaissance building located close to the Cenacolo, also is well worth a visit.